lexinch/15418finalproject/README.md

 - Experiment with hybrid parallel computing models that combine the strength of different parallelization techniques

 ## Platform Choice
-Explain why your chosen platform (hardware and software) is suitable for your project.
 For this project, we have selected multi-core GHC and PSC machines as our primary hardware platforms.
-These machines are chosen for their robust multi-core architecture, which is ideally suited for parallel computation tasks.
+These machines are chosen for their robust multi-core architecture, which is suited for parallel computation tasks.

 Regarding the software, we will be utilizing C++ as the programming language.
 Our team's prior experience with C++, gained through earlier assignments, makes it a practical choice.
 Additionally, we plan to integrate OpenMP and OpenMPI libraries for parallel programming.
 These libraries are well-suited for implementing parallelization.
 Furthermore, we plan on exploring the possibility of the use of SIMD and CUDA kernels within C++.
 The inclusion of SIMD and CUDA is aimed at enhancing the performance of our algorithms on modern hardware, exploiting data-level parallelism and GPU computing capabilities.